 Let’s take a look at the study’s results and what they mean for you as a parent.
-You’ll also get tips for limiting your child’s screen time habit.
-Plus, learn how to tell if your child might need help with their speech and language development.
+We'll also share practical tips for limiting your child’s screen use and forming healthy screen time habits.

 What did the study measure?

-This study, published in the journal JAMA Pediatrics, assessed the development of 7,097 babies born in Japan.
+This study, published in the journal JAMA Pediatrics, looked at the development of 7,097 babies born in Japan.
 Pregnant women were recruited for this study between 2013 and 2017, and researchers collected data about their children’s development and screen time use.
 The researchers wanted to see if there is a correlation between screen time use and childhood developmental delays.

 Screen time for this study included watching TV; using cell phones, tablets, or other devices; and playing video games.